 UPDATE: On June 23, 2017, Illinois Governor Bruce Rauner signed a bill into law which increases the minimum sentence for a second, or subsequent, conviction for Unlawful Use of a Weapon by a Felon from 3 years to 7 years.
 The sentencing range for a second, or subsequent, conviction for Unlawful Use of a Weapon by a Felon will now be 7 to 14 years under this new law.
 Judges will be allowed to depart from the sentencing range provided they provide a valid explanation for doing so.
 The new law will take effect on January 1, 2018.

 UUW By a Felon is one of the most serious gun charges in Illinois.
 Depending on the class of felony that you have previously been convicted of, you may be looking at more time than just the two years of jail time.
 In addition, if you have more than one felony conviction in your background, you may be looking at additional jail time.
 UUW lawyer, James Dimeas, has extensive experience representing people charged with Unlawful Use a Weapon by a Felon in Illinois.
-He is handled cases for unlawful use of a weapon by a felon throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
+James Dimeas has handled cases for unlawful use of a weapon by a felon throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-29 years.
 James Dimeas is familiar with the law and the various sentencing ranges that depend on a variety of factors.How to Win Unlawful Use of a Weapon by a Felon Charges and Cases in Illinois?

 Award-Winning UUW Lawyer for Your UUW Gun Case

-James Dimeas is a nationally recognized, award-winning, UUW lawyer.
-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any attorney in the United States.
-Mr. Dimeas has been named a "Best DUI Attorney" and a "Best Criminal Defense Lawyer in Chicago" by Expertise.
-The American Institute of Criminal Law Attorneys have named Mr. Dimeas a "10 Best Attorney for Client Satisfaction", and the National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+James Dimeas is a nationally recognized, award-winning, UUW attorney.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
+James Dimeas is rated "Superb," 10 out of 10, by AVVO, the highest rating possible for any UUW attorney in the United States.
+James Dimeas was named a "Best DUI Attorney" and a "Best Criminal Defense Lawyer in Chicago" by Expertise.
+The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction", and the National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."

 If you are a convicted felon and are approached by the police and they start asking you questions you should demand that they provide you with a lawyer before answering any of their questions.
 Give UUW attorney, James Dimeas, a call to discuss your case as soon as you get a chance to call.
-UUW lawyer, James Dimeas, has spent 25 years fighting the police and fighting the state in court and defending his clients rights.
+UUW lawyer, James Dimeas, has spent over-29 years fighting the police and fighting the state in court and defending his clients rights.
 You can contact Chicago UUW lawyer, James Dimeas, anytime for a free and confidential consultation about your case.
-You can always speak to attorney James Dimeas anytime at 847-807-7405.
+You can always speak to attorney James Dimeas personally by calling 847-807-7405.